 - A solid foundation to personal finances from which to grow

-Where to Save Emergency Fund?
+Where to Keep Emergency Fund UK?

 Ideally should keep your emergency fund set to one side in a bank current.
-This could be a current account or an easy access savings account.
+This could be a current account or an easy-access savings account.
 In a bank account, you know your money is safe and not at risk of being dipped into or even stolen like cash saved in a house.

-If possible choose an account that pays you interest on your savings, in an ideal world at a rate above the rate of inflation so your money doesn’t lose spending power over time.
+If possible, choose an account that pays you interest on your savings, in an ideal world at a rate above the rate of inflation so your money doesn’t lose spending power over time.
 Sometimes current accounts pay higher interest rates than savings accounts or have added perks that might be worth considering.

 The main point is that wherever you keep your emergency fund, it should be immediately accessible in times of need.